 Speak Clearly And Slowly

-You should always aim to speak clearly, slowly, and at a comfortable pace – even if you are nervous.
-If you speak too fast, you are more likely than ever to trip over your words, and this will only add to your stress levels and mental fatigue.
+You should always aim to speak slowly and comfortably—even if you are nervous.
+If you speak too fast, you are more likely than ever to trip over your words, increasing your stress levels and mental fatigue.

 Take Deep Breaths

-Taking deep breaths before talking will help you to relax, and will give you time to prepare yourself for your presentation.
-People speak more quickly when they are nervous or anxious, so it is important to try and stay calm.
+Taking deep breaths before talking will help you relax and give you time to prepare for your presentation.
+People speak more quickly when nervous or anxious, so it is essential to stay calm.

-If you are tackling complex content, it can be helpful to slow down your thoughts by taking a few moments to pause and think about what you want to say before you start speaking.
-This will help you to organize your thoughts and ensure that you are saying what you want to say.
+If you are tackling complex content, it can be helpful to slow down your thoughts by taking a few moments to pause and think about what you want to say before speaking.
+This will help you organize your thoughts and ensure you say what you want.

-Taking deep breaths will also help you to calm down, and will reduce the chances of you tripping over your words, as well as help you maintain a regular speaking rate.
+Taking deep breaths will also help you calm down, reduce the chances of you tripping over your words, and maintain a regular speaking rate.

 Why Does Speaking Speed Matter?

-When you are speaking publicly, the speed of your speech is important and can offer you a number of advantages when delivering a speech.
+When you are speaking publicly, the speed of your speech is important and can offer you several advantages when delivering a speech.
 These include:

 Increasing Your Credibility

-If you have a high speaking rate, then you are at risk of sounding as though you are trying to convince everyone around you that you know what you are talking about.
+If you have a high speaking rate, you risk sounding like you are trying to convince everyone around you that you know what you are talking about.

-This is something that many speakers would want to avoid, but if you speak at an appropriate pace, then you can be seen as credible and trustworthy.
+Many speakers would want to avoid this, but if you speak at an appropriate pace, you can be seen as credible and trustworthy.

-Radio hosts and TED Talk speakers are known for speaking slowly and deliberately, as this helps to engage the audience and build trust.
+Radio hosts and TED Talk speakers are known for speaking slowly and deliberately, which helps them engage the audience and build trust.

 Improving Your Audience’s Attention Span

-Speaking too quickly can lead to your audience losing interest in what you are saying.
-They may find themselves nodding off, or they might start to look bored, which means that they won’t be paying close attention to what you have to say.
+Speaking too quickly can cause your audience to lose interest.
+They may find themselves nodding off or looking bored, meaning they won’t pay close attention to what you say.

-By contrast, speaking slowly allows them to listen carefully and absorb everything that you have to say.
+By contrast, speaking slowly lets them listen carefully and absorb everything you say.

 Avoiding Slips Of The Tongue

-Speaking too quickly can mean that you are more likely than usual to slip up and accidentally say something embarrassing.
+Speaking too quickly can make you more likely to slip up and accidentally say something embarrassing.

-For example, if you are talking about your favorite movie, and you say “I love watching movies with my friends”, then you could end up saying something like “I love watching movies alone”.
-This kind of slip-up is not acceptable, and it is easy to see why.
+For example, if you talk about your favorite movie and say, “I love watching movies with my friends,” you could say, “I love watching movies alone.”
+This slip-up is unacceptable, and it is easy to see why.

 How many words is a 5 minute speech?